AideenM12/Trust-in-soda-hackathon/README.md

 ### Colors

-* The colors of this site were chosen
+* The colors of this site were chosen for contrast.
+They also should not be a distraction for the user.
+For the alternative theme we chose a blue hue because blue is the richest color across all types of colour blindness.
+For text color we chose white for maximum contrast with the background.

 This palette was created on the [Coolors Website](https://coolors.co).